Challenge theme: Make it outdoors

-You have until the 10th of July to Make it outdoors.
-This is your opportunity to take technology and put it in the real world.
-We’re looking for teams of two to five people (aged 11 to 16) to show us how you can make technology affect the way we do thing outdoors.
+You have until the 10th of July to make it outdoors!
+This is your opportunity to take technology and make it work in the real world.
+Once you’re ready to share your project with us, you can submit it here.

-WOW: a place at the Pioneers camp on Friday 28 July in London, attended by Raspberry Pi Foundation staff and some of the world’s most amazing technologists!
+- WOW: a place at the Pioneers camp on Friday 28 July in London, attended by Raspberry Pi Foundation staff and some of the world’s most amazing technologists!

-AMAZING: the chance to turn your amazing make into a resource so that other people can be blown away by your brilliance!
+- AMAZING: the chance to turn your amazing make into a resource so that other people can be blown away by your brilliance!

-FANTABULOUS: make a video with the Raspberry Pi team and feature on our YouTube channel!
+- FANTABULOUS: make a video with the Raspberry Pi team and feature on our YouTube channel!

-SPLENDID: have a whole article written about your greatness for our magazine, The MagPi, or the Raspberry Pi blog
+- SPLENDID: have a whole article written about your greatness for our magazine, The MagPi, or the Raspberry Pi blog

-Getting started with PiCamera (requires a Raspberry Pi)
+- Getting started with picamera (requires a Raspberry Pi)

-Getting started with wearables
+- Getting started with wearables